Alfred Santell

-Alfred Allen Santell (1895–1981), was an American film director and film producer.
+Alfred Allen Santell (September 14, 1895 – June 19, 1981) was an American film director and film producer.

+Career

 Santell directed over 60 films, beginning in 1917, most of which were two-reel comedy short subjects for Hal Roach and other productions companies.
 Taking up feature films from about 1924, Santell worked for several major studios.

 In 1934, he was married to actress Jane N. Keithley; they remained married until her death.

 He left the business in 1947 after a contract dispute with Republic Studios.

 Santell died on June 19, 1981, in Salinas, California.